Travel Guide to Mawsynram and Mawlyngbna - The Meghalaya Odyssey

 The charges for the guide is separate but reasonable.

 Be patient with the staff, guide and villagers; they do not understand your language too well.

 Our host cum guide's name was Welbert: You can reach him on +91 80140 49039

 PIN THESE IMAGES

-Apart from above mentioned attractions, you can also try visiting the recently discovered Krem Puri cave system which is also claimed to be world's largest sandstone caves.
+Apart from the above-mentioned attractions, you can also try visiting the recently discovered Krem Puri cave system which is also claimed to be the world's largest sandstone caves.

 We hope this information on travelling to and staying in Mawsynram and Mawlyngbna was helpful.
 We would love to hear what you think or feel about these places.
 Also, if you have any questions, please feel free to ask in the comments section below; and we would be glad to answer.